Syomus/ProceduralToolkit/README.md

 Breakout clone with procedurally generated levels.
 * Breakout: Game engine and level generator.
-* BreakoutUI: Wrapper around Breakout which provides UI controls.
+* BreakoutConfigurator: Configurator for generator with UI controls.
 * Brick: Disables game object on collision.

 ### <a href="http://syomus.com/ProceduralToolkit/Primitives">Primitives</a>